KT

 • Community reports to Cloudflare Worker (phone number only, no identity)

-• URLhaus checks for SMS URL safety (URL only)
+• URLhaus checks for SMS URL safety after local spam-domain matching; fragments and query strings are stripped by default

 No required API keys.
 The optional AbstractAPI key stays on-device in no-backup storage.
 No accounts.
 No analytics.
 No ads.